PayloadSecurity/VxAPI/README.md

 Please fill them with the appropriate data.
 You can generate a public (restricted) API key by following these instructions: https://www.hybrid-analysis.com/apikeys/info

-If you have the full version of VxStream Sandbox, create any kind of API key in the admin area: https://www.hybrid-analysis.com/apikeys
+If you have the full version of Falcon Sandbox, create any kind of API key in the admin area: https://www.hybrid-analysis.com/apikeys

 ### Install python requests module if you're using python < 3.5 [python-requests](http://docs.python-requests.org/en/master/).